CUBRID/cubrid-testtools/CTP/README.md

 ## How To Build CTP
 It's not required that you execute the build for CTP, unless you make some changes within source codes.
-To build CTP from source code, you'll need ant installation and change to the directory CTP, execute ant command as the below:
+In order to build CTP from source code, you must need install Apache Ant on your environment, and then change to the CTP directory, executing ant command as the below:

 ```
     $ ant clean dist